 UFSAR Supplement.
 SLRA appendix A1, section 19.2.2.21 and appendix A2, section 19.2.2.21 provide the UFSAR supplement for the selective leaching program.
 The staff reviewed this UFSAR supplement description of the program and noted that it is consistent with the recommended description in GALL-SLR Report table XI-01.
-The staff also noted the applicant committed to the following: (a) implement the new selective leaching program no later than 6 months prior to the subsequent period of extended operation for managing the effects of aging for applicable components; (b) begin program inspections 10 years before the subsequent period of extended operation; and (c) complete the one-time and first 10-year interval inspections 6 months prior to the subsequent period of extended operation.
+The staff also noted the applicant committed to the following: (a) implement the new selective leaching program no later than 6 months prior to the subsequent period of extended operation for managing the effects of aging for applicable components; (b) begin program inspections 10 years before the subsequent period of extended operation or no later than the last refueling outage prior to the subsequent period of extended operation.
 The staff finds that the information in the UFSAR supplement is an adequate summary description of the program.